-Like most Soviet families, my parents believed in a happy future, equal opportunities, the, communist party, and in a parity of all people.
+Like most Soviet families, my parents believed in a happy future, equal opportunities, the communist party, and in parity of all people.

 It was a difficult time.
 Soviet Union was recovering from the 26 million destroyed by Nazis as well as the same number of people killed or sent to GULAG by Stalin and the KGB.